wp-plugins/polylang/readme.txt

 * Removed some duplicate code between admin and frontend
 * Bug correction: incorrect pagination when using domains or subdomains
 * Bug correction: post format link not translated
+* Bug correction: impossible to us child terms with same name in hierarchical taxonomies

 = 1.3.1 (2013-12-13) =